ycheng/yc_notes/Linux-Kernel.md

+### create /dev/ device node
+ * use kernel function device_create to create device node in /dev/.

 ### ZFS
  * Deletes in ZFS are expensive.
 Even more so if you have deduplication enabled on the filesystem (since dereferencing deduped files is expensive).
 Snapshots could complicate matters too.  https://serverfault.com/questions/801074/delete-10m-files-from-zfs-effectively